janipalsamaki/blog-work-data-management/README.md

 # The advantages of Robocorp, work data management, and work items

+To recap, here are some powerful things you can do with Robocorp:

 - Interact with multiple systems and data sources - web applications, desktop applications, email, images, PDF documents, and much more.

 - Find and read data from images and PDF documents.

-- Split processes into separate, clear tasks.
+- Split processes into separate, clear, human-readable tasks.

 - Run in Control Room containers to avoid self-hosted infra pain.